jwseph/jwseph/README.md

 - 💬 Ask me about:
   - Programming ideas
   - Math
-  - Python Advent of Code / LeetCode templates
+  - Advent of Code / LeetCode
 - 📫 How to reach me:
   - Discord: `1000000007`
   - Email: `github_username + '91@gmail.com'`